 - A. Our report expresses unqualified opinions on the basic financial statements of the Carlton, Cook, Lake, and St. Louis Community Health Board. - B. A significant deficiency in internal control was disclosed by the audit of financial statements of the Carlton, Cook, Lake, and St. Louis Community Health Board and is reported in the "Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards."
-The significant deficiency was not a material weakness. - C. No instances of noncompliance material to the financial statements of the Carlton, Cook, Lake, and St. Louis Community Health Board were disclosed during the audit. - D. No matters involving internal controls over compliance relating to the audit of the major federal award programs were reported in the "Report on Compliance with Requirements Applicable to Each Major Program and Internal Control Over Compliance in Accordance with OMB Circular A-133." - E. The Auditor's Report on Compliance for the major federal award programs for the Carlton, Cook, Lake, and St. Louis Community Health Board expresses an unqualified opinion. - F. No findings were disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133. - G. The major programs are:
+The significant deficiency was not a material weakness. - C. No instances of noncompliance material to the financial statements of the Carlton, Cook, Lake, and St. Louis Community Health Board were disclosed during the audit. - D. No matters involving internal controls over compliance relating to the audit of the major federal award programs were reported in the "Report on Compliance with Requirements That Could Have a Direct and Material Effect on Each Major Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133." - E. The Auditor's Report on Compliance for the major federal award programs for the Carlton, Cook, Lake, and St. Louis Community Health Board expresses an unqualified opinion. - F. No findings were disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133. - G. The major programs are:

-Special Supplemental Nutrition Program for Women, Infants, and Children Temporary Assistance for Needy Families

-CFDA #10.557 CFDA #93.558
+Special Supplemental Nutrition Program for Women, Infants, and Children CFDA #10.557 Public Health Emergency Preparedness CFDA #93.069 Maternal and Child Health Services Block Grant CFDA #93.994